 These conversations can save lives, yet sometimes it can take more than 20 attempts before a caller gets through.
 In the UK you have an organization like the Samaritans, which has over 20,000 volunteers receiving roughly 5 million calls a year; compare that to Inochi no Denwa, a group with fewer than 300 volunteers taking in around 22,000 calls annually.
 Another issue is a lack of funds.
 While raising capital for charitable organizations is tricky anywhere in the world, Saito believes it’s even harder here.
 Constant rejection won’t stop him though; the pastor continues visiting companies asking for aid despite being in his 80s.
 For decades he lobbied the government for financial support and in 2001 they finally relented.

 There’s no doubt progress has been made in suicide prevention since the turn of the century.
 The amount of money being invested has increased and as Hines mentioned it’s a topic that is now being discussed more candidly here.
 In 2007 “a counter-suicide white paper” was introduced.
 Initiatives included age-specific programs and improved treatment for people who had attempted to kill themselves.
-With suicide rates down, the charter does appear to be having an effect, but there’s a long way to go.
+With suicide rates in Japan down, the charter does appear to be having an effect, but there’s a long way to go.

 People with mental illnesses continue to be plagued by stigma and discrimination in this country, so many choose to keep their suffering to themselves.
 Those who do seek help are faced with a mental healthcare system that’s lagging behind most developed nations.
 Patients are afforded just a few minutes of consultation because there is an acute shortage of psychiatrists here.
 Institutionalization for sufferers is more common in Japan than in other Western countries and at psychiatric wards there is an emphasis on high doses of anti-psychotic medication rather than therapy.
 On top of all that individuals who’ve attempted to take their own lives are often discharged from hospitals without being examined by a mental health professional.